 EwA at the Fells — A Collaboration with the Friends of the Fells ☆

 There is no better way to cultivating ecological literacy, ethics & leadership than through fun & inspiring Nature experiences.
 Come, join our EwA Nature series in an incredibly rich environment at

 The Middlesex Fells Reservation.

 This series fosters awareness of species and habitat biodiversity and develops an understanding of the importance of ecology, phenology, and ethics while helping science through citizen science.
-Everybody can join this incredible opportunity to reconnect and contribute to help the conservation of insects and pollinators, amphibians and reptiles, plants and birds in our community habitats – and without needing a Ph.D.!
+Everybody can join this incredible opportunity to reconnect and contribute to help the conservation of insects and pollinators, amphibians and reptiles, plants and birds in our community habitats —without needing a Ph.D.!

 Age: Teens (14+) | Adults | Seniors.

 When: Several times a month, both during the week and on weekends, we go in the field, observe, record information, and share about science and protocols.
 A biobliss happens rain or shine, but heavy rain, thunder or low temperatures cancel an event.

 Where: Over the year and depending on accessibility, we rotate the events among different Fells’ habitats that we observe and document scientifically.
-The study areas include Long Pond, Bellevue Pond, Flynn Rink area, and Bear Hill trail.
+The study areas include Lawrence Woods, Long Pond, Bellevue Pond, and the Flynn Rink area.

-How: The objectives of this series are: (1) learn about the Fells’ habitats and its wildlife and help protect the park; (2) observe & record ethically information, and obtain science-usable information.
-Important biodiversity mapping records are uploaded to a dedicated iNaturalist project (our iNaturalist project logo on the left), phenology observations are recorded in the EwA at the Fells project on the USA Nature Phenology Network.
+How: The objectives of this series are: (1) learn about the Fells’ habitats and its wildlife and help protect the park and its biodiversity; (2) observe & record ethically information, and obtain science-usable information.
+Important biodiversity mapping records are uploaded to a dedicated iNaturalist project (EwA iNaturalist project logo on the left), phenology observations are recorded in the EwA Nature’s Notebook project on the USA Nature Phenology Network.
 We also upload bird counts to eBird, and arthropod counts to Caterpillars Count.